ariel17/ariel17.github.io/_posts/2021-02-25-shut-up-and-drive.md

 perfom.
 It complicated the continuity on next weeks bacause there was not a clear plan about exercises to do.
 I will append an _activities_ item in the daily plan to reduce the time searching on what to do.

+## 2021-04-11

+Added options for every day; spent half morning on it.